Coconut Lemon Layer Cake (Easter Speckled Egg Cake)

 - Switch to the paddle attachment.
 With mixer on medium speed, add butter, one piece at a time, beating well after each addition.
 Frosting might look separated at first but keep beating until it comes together.
 Be patient and it will come together (as long as you dissolved all the sugar in the previous step).
 Once the buttercream is smooth and silky (and not before), beat in the coconut cream, coconut extract and vanilla until combined, additional one minute.

 - Using a serrated knife, remove dome on cake layers.
 Slice each cake into two equal halves if you want a 4 layered cake as pictured.
 If not, continue to frosting.
 Place one layer of cake onto a cake platter.
 Spread about 1 cup frosting evenly.
 Place the second layer of cake on top of frosting.
 Spread the remaining frosting on top and the sides of the cake.
 Smooth frosting as evenly as possible and decorate as desired.

 - Let cake chill for at least 30 minutes before speckling.

 - In a small bowl, combine the vanilla extract and cocoa powder until smooth.
 Dip a paint brush in water and then into the cocoa mixture.
 Splatter all over the cake.Top cake with toasted coconut flakes and speckled eggs for decorations.

-2) This swiss meringue frosting is not as sweet as the traditional american buttercream but it's a great match for this cake.
-If this is your first time making it, be patient with it.
-For a traditional buttercream, here's my favorite.
+- The swiss meringue frosting is not as sweet as the traditional american buttercream but it’s a great match for this cake.
+If this is your first time making it, please be patient with it.
+It comes together after a good about of beating with an electric mixer.
+If using a hand mixer, this will take up to 10 minutes.
+For a traditional buttercream, here’s my favorite.